bnaucler/iddb/README.md

 # iddb v0.3A
-An identity database to manage your contacts.
+A minimalist identity database to manage your contacts.

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se) 2017